DvlpSpc/dvlpspc.github.io/grants.md

 where available funding is unable to cover the full costs of an activity, the funds can be used to complement other support and we may be able to help secure additional funds.

-In addition to monetary support, a variety of in-kind contributions can also be provided, including data storage and computing resources, technical and scientific review and advice, and assistance with broader fundraising and project administration activities.
+In addition to monetary support, a variety of in-kind contributions can potentially be provided by DevelopSpace in collaboration with the project.
+Examples could include data storage and computing resources, technical and scientific review and advice, and assistance with broader fundraising and project administration activities.

 Proposals are encouraged globally, although US Government regulations may limit what